bendayaniv/hike-with-me-server/README.md

 - In the Source Control tab in VSCode - clicking on the Synchronize blue button.
 - `npm i`.

-## How to merge main into existing branch
+## How to Merge main into existing branch

 - If you made changes on the branch - `git stash`.
 - [Merge new changes into local main](#how-to-merge-new-changes-into-local-main-from-origin-main).